Root Sciences

 Premium Rosin Presses for Cannabis and Hemp

-Root Sciences proudly partners with Sasquash to offer industry-leading rosin presses for solventless cannabis and hemp extraction.
-Built in Southern California and backed by a Limited Lifetime Warranty, Sasquash presses are known for their durability, high yield, and consistent performance.
+Root Sciences proudly partners with industry-leading manufacturers to offer premium rosin presses for solventless cannabis and hemp extraction.
+Built for durability and backed by robust warranty support, these presses are known for their high yield and consistent performance.
 Whether processing flower, bubble hash, or dry sift, these solventless extraction machines are engineered for reliability and efficiency.
-With rugged construction and minimal maintenance requirements, Sasquash rosin presses are a trusted solution for operators seeking clean, high-quality concentrates.
+With rugged construction and minimal maintenance requirements, our rosin presses are a trusted solution for operators seeking clean, high-quality concentrates.

 What is Rosin Extraction?